JoshData/python-email-validator/README.md

     require the
     [SMTPUTF8](https://tools.ietf.org/html/rfc6531) extension.
 You can also set `email_validator.ALLOW_SMTPUTF8` to `False` to turn it off for all calls by default.

-`check_deliverability=True`: If true, DNS queries check that a non-null MX (or A/AAAA record as an MX fallback) is present for the domain-part of the email address and that a reject-all SPF record is not present.
-Set to `False` to skip these DNS checks.
+`check_deliverability=True`: If true, a DNS query is made to check that a non-null MX record is present for the domain-part of the email address (or if not, an A/AAAA record as an MX fallback can be present but in that case a reject-all SPF record must not be present).
+Set to `False` to skip this DNS-based check.
 DNS is slow and sometimes unavailable, so consider whether these checks are useful for your use case.
-It is recommended to pass `False` when performing validation for login pages (but not account creation pages) since re-validation of the domain by querying DNS at every login is probably undesirable.
+It is recommended to pass `False` when performing validation for login pages (but not account creation pages) since re-validation of a previously validated domain in your database by querying DNS at every login is probably undesirable.
 You can also set `email_validator.CHECK_DELIVERABILITY` to `False` to turn this off for all calls by default.

 `allow_empty_local=False`: Set to `True` to allow an empty local part (i.e.
     `@example.com`), e.g. for validating Postfix aliases.